 \subsubsection{Parameter Initialization}

-As with other deep neural networks, there is interest in developing parameter initialization methods for deep Transformer models in order to perform optimization on some region around a better local optimum.
-However, initialization is a wide-ranging topic for optimization of machine learning models, and the discussion of this general topic lies beyond the scope of this section.
-Here we will discuss some of the parameter initialization methods used in Transformer-based systems rather than the general optimization problems.
+As with other deep neural networks, there is considerable interest in developing parameter initialization methods for deep Transformer models in order to facilitate optimization in a more favorable region of the parameter space.
+However, initialization is a broad topic in the optimization of machine learning models, and a general discussion of this topic lies beyond the scope of this section.
+Here, we will focus on specific parameter initialization methods used in Transformer-based systems rather than general optimization problems.

-While the parameters of a neural network can be set in various different ways, most practical systems adopt simple techniques to give appropriate initial values of model parameters.
-Consider, for example, the Xavier initialization for a parameter matrix $\mathbf{W} \in \mathbb{R}^{d_{\rm{in}} \times d_{\rm{out}}}$ \citep{glorot-bengio:2010understanding}.
-We define a variable $\eta$ by
+While the parameters of a neural network can be initialized in various ways, most practical systems adopt simple techniques to provide appropriate initial values.
+Consider, for example, the Xavier initialization for a parameter matrix $\mathbf{W} \in \mathbb{R}^{d_{\mathrm{in}} \times d_{\mathrm{out}}}$~\citep{glorot-bengio:2010understanding}.
+We define a variable $\eta$ as follows

 where $\mathrm{gain}$ is a hyper-parameter which equals 1 by default.
 Then, each entry of $\mathbf{W}$ can be initialized by using a uniform distribution

 or, alternatively, using a Gaussian distribution